aymenzarour/hardening/README.md

 ## Contributing

 Contributions are welcome.
 Please open issues for bugs, feature requests, or proposals for additional hardening checks.
 When submitting changes, prefer small focused PRs and include rationale and test steps.

-## License

-This repository does not include a license file by default — add a `LICENSE` if you wish to permit reuse.
-If you want a recommendation, MIT is a common permissive choice for Ansible roles.

----

-If you want, I can also add a quick testing guide (molecule) or example CI job to validate the role on Ubuntu/Debian images.